 3.5.1 Gypsum has the potential to react with water, producing hydrogen sulphide gas, which is both odorous and toxic.
 In line with the waste hierarchy, producers and holders of controlled waste are responsible for promoting recycling; however, contact between plasterboard and water can compromise the material's recoverability.
-Plasterboard typically arrives at the site already segregated from mixed waste and is deposited directly into a secure storage bay within the waste transfer building.
+Plasterboard typically arrives at the site already segregated from mixed waste and is deposited directly into a secure storage container which will be covered to prevent the ingress of water.